 A concern for the conscience of others in things pertaining to liberty

 A willingness to humbly submit to faculty and one another in love

 A faithful commitment to ministry in a local church

 An avoidance of all forms of dishonesty, lying, plagiarism, cheating, failure to meet financial obligations, irresponsibility with employment, and all manner of immoral (illicit and illegal) behavior.

 A one hour chapel service is held every other Wednesday to provide a worship opportunity and exposure to various pastors and missionaries.
 These services provide teaching particularly geared to challenging and encouraging students in their pastoral calling.
 Full-time students are required to attend all chapels.
 Chapel exemptions must be approved by the Academic Dean.

 The seminary provides a time of fellowship quarterly for the wives of seminary students to fellowship with one another as well as wives of the faculty.
 Faculty wives provide teaching and interaction over various issues related to the pastoral ministry.
 The program provides encouragement in devotion to Christ, personal growth, responsibilities in the home, and church ministry.

 Students are encouraged to dress comfortably.
-However, as a reasonable standard of dress the seminary has adopted a “business casual” dress code.
-This is defined as shirt with collar, long slacks (not jeans), and casual or dress shoes (not sneakers, no open toe or sandals).
+However, as a reasonable standard of dress TCBS has adopted a “business casual” dress code.
+This is defined as shirt with collar, long slacks (not jeans), and casual or dress shoes (no sneakers, no open toe sandals or beach shoes).